augustinekueh/pbft-default/README.md

 # pbft-default
- A project to study about pBFT algorithms; starting with the original idea.
+ A project to study about pBFT algorithms; starting with the original.